Symphony No. 9 (Dvořák): I. Adagio – Allegro molto

-The movement is written in sonata form and begins with an introductory leitmotif in Adagio.
+The movement is written in sonata form and begins with an introductory melody in Adagio.
 This melodic outline also appears in the third movement of Dvořák's String Quintet No. 3 in E♭ major and his Humoresque No. 1.
 The exposition is based on three thematic subjects.
 The first in E minor is notable for its announcing and responsive phrases.
 The second is in G minor and undergoes a transformation such that it resembles a Czech polka.
 The exposition's closing theme in G major is known for being similar to the African-American spiritual "Swing Low, Sweet Chariot".
 The development primarily focuses on the main and closing themes, and the recapitulation consists of a repetition of the main theme as well as a transposition of the second and closing themes up a semitone.
 The movement is concluded with a coda, with the main theme stated by the brass above an orchestral tutti.

 II.
 Largo

-The second movement is introduced by a harmonic progression of chords in the wind instruments.
+The second movement, written in ternary form, is introduced by a harmonic progression of chords in the wind instruments.
 Beckerman interprets these chords as a musical rendition of the narrative formula "Once upon a time".
 Then a solo cor anglais (English horn) plays the famous main theme in D-flat major accompanied by muted strings.
 Dvořák was said to have changed the theme from clarinet to cor anglais as it reminded him of the voice of Harry Burleigh.
 The movement's middle section contains a passage in C♯ minor evoking a nostalgic and desolate mood which eventually leads into a funeral march above pizzicato steps in the basses.
 It is followed by a quasi-scherzo that incorporates this movement's theme as well as the first movement's main and closing themes.
 The Largo is concluded with the soft return of the main theme and introductory chords.